-The flat topography within the NAS Alameda historic district is a character-defining feature of the historic designed landscape.
+The flat topography within the NAS Alameda Historic District is a character-defining feature of the historic designed landscape.
 Minimize impact to the flat topography within the historic district.
 When improving drainage systems and/or implementing improvements to address flood risk and sea level rise, maintain, to the extent feasible, the appearance of the flat topography.
 Attempt to minimize the visual appearance of any modifications to the topography.

 Most portions of the landside improvements and the parking lot included in the proposed project would match the existing grade.
 Some areas would have a slight grade change (+/- 3") to improve drainage.
-In addition, the eastern perimeter of the parking lot would have an earthen swale.
-Overall, these minimal changes would not affect the low-lying topography, which is a character-defining feature of the Historic District.
+In addition, the eastern perimeter of the parking lot, which is outside the historic district, would have an earthen swale.
+Overall, these minimal changes would not affect Alameda Point's level, low-lying topography.